metadaddy/Forcecraft/README.md

 ![Create New World](http://metadaddy-sfdc.github.io/Forcecraft/CreateNewWorld.png)

 Once the game starts, you can type `/login` to teleport to the Forcecraft dimension.
 Type `/logout` to return to the default 'Overworld' dimension.

+**Note** - if you're demoing the mod, you probably want to stop the game from pausing when you switch away to the browser or another app.
+To do this, edit options.txt

+* If you're running via Eclipse (see below), it's at `<forge dir>/mcp/jars/options.txt`
+* If you're running 'standalone' on a Mac, it's at `~/Library/Application Support/minecraft/options.txt`.
+On Windows, it's at `%appdata%\.minecraft`.

+Look for the line that reads

+    pauseOnLostFocus:true

+Change true to false.

 Building the mod
 ----------------